9QIX/Google-Cybersecurity-Certification-Notes/VII. Automate Cybersecurity Tasks with Python/Week 4/IV. Debug Python code.md

 	- "**[[IndexError]]**": An index error occurs when you place an index in bracket notation that does not exist in the sequence being referenced.
 For example, in the list `usernames = ["bmoreno", "tshah", "elarson"]`, the indices are 0, 1, and 2.
 If you referenced this list with the statement `print(usernames[3])`, this would result in an index error.
 	- "**[[TypeError]]**": A type error results from using the wrong data type.
 For example, if you tried to perform a mathematical calculation by adding a string value to an integer, you would get a type error.
 	- "**[[FileNotFound]]**": A file not found error occurs when you try to open a file that does not exist in the specified location.

+## Debugging strategies

+Keep in mind that if you have multiple errors, the Python interpreter will output error messages one at a time, starting with the first error it encounters.
+After you fix that error and run the code again, the interpreter will output another message for the next syntax error or exception it encounters.

+When dealing with syntax errors, the error messages you receive in the output will generally help you fix the error.
+However, with logic errors and exceptions, additional strategies may be needed.

+### **Debuggers**

+In this course, you have been running code in a notebook environment.
+However, you may write Python code in an Integrated Development Environment (IDE).
+An **[[Integrated Development Environment (IDE)]]** is a software application for writing code that provides editing assistance and error correction tools.
+Many IDEs offer error detection tools in the form of a debugger.
+A **[[debugger]]** is a software tool that helps to locate the source of an error and assess its causes.

+In cases when you can't find the line of code that is causing the issue, debuggers help you narrow down the source of the error in your program.
+They do this by working with breakpoints.
+Breakpoints are markers placed on certain lines of executable code that indicate which sections of code should run when debugging.

+Some debuggers also have a feature that allows you to check the values stored in variables as they change throughout your code.
+This is especially helpful for logic errors so that you can locate where variable values have unintentionally changed.

+### **Use print statements**

+Another debugging strategy is to incorporate temporary print statements that are designed to identify the source of the error.
+You should strategically incorporate these print statements to print at various locations in the code.
+You can specify line numbers as well as descriptive text about the location.

+For example, you may have code that is intended to add new users to an approved list and then display the approved list.
+The code should not add users that are already on the approved list.
+If you analyze the output of this code after you run it, you will realize that there is a logic error: